thiagomf/Estudos/README.md

 **Modern Syntax:** it includes features like closures, tuples, generics and powerful pattern matching.

 **Performance:** is designed to be fast and efficient.
-The performing is better tahm objctive-c.
+The performing is better than objctive-c.

 **Interoperability:** Swift can work seamlessly with existing Objective-C.